nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to or characteristic of the nanometer scale size of the components or structures within\nnanohydrogels.

-### Expanded Definition and Usage\nNanohydrogels are engineered to exploit the unique properties of materials at the nanoscale, such as increased surface area and enhanced interaction with cells and proteins.
+### Expanded Definition and Usage:
+Nanohydrogels are engineered to exploit the unique properties of materials at the nanoscale, such as increased surface area and enhanced interaction with cells and proteins.
 These features make nanohydrogels particularly effective at mimicking the natural extracellular matrix, offering an ideal environment for cell attachment, growth, and differentiation in tissue engineering applications.
 In drug delivery, their controlled release capabilities can be finely tuned to match the pharmacokinetics of the drug, allowing for precise dosing and reduced side effects.
 Additionally, nanohydrogels can be functionalized with targeting moieties to direct therapies specifically to diseased cells or tissues, improving treatment efficacy and safety.